by Celeste Lipford and Terry Lipford - last updated on 1/20/2025

 Later that week, we got caught in the "great Oahu blackout" of Friday December 26, 2008, and because Obama was on the island, it was initially scary wondering if what we were going through was the initial phase of a terrorist attack!

-Our stay at this beautiful hotel on Waikiki Beach, was marred by the great Oahu Electrical failure of 2008.
+Our stay at Hilton Hawaiian Village Resort on Waikiki Beach, was marred by the great Oahu Electrical failure of 2008.

-The Hilton Hawaiian Hotel with it's 4 very tall towers, was not prepared to deal with such a major electrical outage (the entire island was blacked out).
+The Resort staff were not prepared to deal with such a major electrical outage (the entire island was blacked out).
 We are big fans of Hilton Hotels, but this event was not their "finest hour".

 All the stairs were locked, all elevators were of course not working, and only after my wife went to the main desk and asked them why the locks were not opened, were we able to gain access and walk up to the 16th floor to get to our room ?
 I don't know how many of you guys have walked up 16 floors before, but I can tell you that it is a long, long hike!
 Imagine if you will, that every hotel customer was left milling around the hotel building area waiting for someone to open the hotel doors !